Switching from Universal Analytics to Google Analytics 4 (GA4)

 For organisations currently using the free version of Google Analytics, there are already a number of features available that make it interesting to start moving to GA4:

-• There is no longer data sampling in reports, something many Data Analysts consider to be the major limiting factor of the free version of Google Analytics.
+• There is no longer data sampling in the reports visible in the Report module, something many Data Analysts consider to be the major limiting factor of the free version of Google Analytics 3.
+Data sampling does exist in GA4's Exploration module.

 • More automatic measurements are available, meaning it's easier to measure page views, scrolling behaviour, searches, outbound clicks, interactions with videos and downloads.